tercel-bittensor/bittensor-subnet-template/docs/running_on_staging.md

 This tutorial will guide you through:

-- Setting up a local blockchain that is not connected to either Bittensor testchain or mainchain
+- Deploying a local instance of the Bittensor blockchain, separate from either testnet or mainnet, i.e. `finney`.
-- Creating a subnet
+- Creating a subnet.
 - Run your incentive mechanism on the subnet.

 ## Local blockchain vs local subtensor node